Bhargavi84/Explore-Ireland-MS2/README.md

         it collapses into a hamburger menu.
     * I want to see beautiful images of new locations I could visit in the future.
         * The carousel slide contains high-quality large images.
-    * I want to find out why Ireland is know as Emerald Isle, about St. Patricks's Day and Irish Food culture.
+    * I want to find out why Ireland is know as Emerald Isle, about St. Patricks's Day and Irish Food culture, all about the History & culture and Heritage of Ireland.
         * This information can be easily found in the Cards Section of the website.
 Users can use interactive "Show more" / "Show less" button to expand / collapse the section.
     * I want to have access to all necessary travel information I need to plan my trip.